-The hoist is equipped with a ProtectorTM that is designed to allow the first gear to slip when it is attempted to lift an excessive overload.
+OPERATING INSTRUCTIONSThe hoist is equipped with a ProtectorTM that is designed to allow the first gear to slip when it is attempted to lift an excessive overload.
+An overload is indicated when the excessive overload.
 An overload is indicated when the hoist speed slows down, it raises the load in a jerky manner or if it will not lift the load at all.
 In addition, some clutching noise may be heard.
-Should this occur, immediately release the UP (♠) lever to stop the operation of the hoist and reduce the load to the rated capacity of the hoist.
-When the excessive load is removed, normal operation of the hoist is automatically restored operation of the hoist is automatically restored.
+Should this occur, immediately release the UP (1) lever to stop the operation of the hoist and reduce the load to the rated capacity of the hoist.
+When the excessive load is removed, normal processing of the hoist is automatically restored. operation of the hoist is automatically restored.